Wildlife travel and Ecotourism

 The most significant driver of biodiversity loss has been, and continues to be, land use change and habitat loss.
 And this land-use change, particularly deforestation, is responsible for the same carbon-emissions as the entire transport sector.

-Since 2007, our flight carbon emissions have been mitigated through the World Land Trust’s ‘carbon balancing’ scheme: the amount of CO2 generated by the flights our travellers take is calculated by the scheme, and our payment is then used to offset these emissions by investing in reforestation and protecting areas of high biodiversity forests in the tropics, particularly in Ecuador, a country we have a long and happy history of visiting.
+Since 2007, our flight carbon emissions have been mitigated through the World Land Trust’s certified ‘carbon balancing’ scheme: the amount of CO2 generated by the flights our travellers take is calculated by the scheme, and our payment is then used to offset these emissions by investing in reforestation and protecting areas of high biodiversity forests in the tropics, including Ecuador, a country we have a long and happy history of visiting.

 We are committed to providing as many opportunities for ‘flight-free’ travel as possible, both in the UK and further afield.